10.5 cm/65 (4.1") SK C/33

 Admiral Hipper and Prinz Eugen: 420 rounds

 - ^As originally introduced, cartridges for these weapons used RPC/32 propellant.
-RPC/40N was the most common propellant used during World War II.
+This was replaced by RPC/38 with RPC/40N being introduced sometime during the war.

 - ^The above Barrel Life figure is from "German Capital Ships of World War Two."
 "Battleships: Axis and Neutral Battleships in World War II" credit this weapon with a life of 4,100 rounds.
 It is possible that these different values are for different mods of this weapon.